php-dev-br/laravel-doc-pt-br/database.md

 #### SQL Server Configuration

-Laravel supports SQL Server out of the box; however, you will need to add the connection configuration for the database to your `config/database.php` configuration file:
+Laravel supports SQL Server out of the box; however, you will need to add the connection configuration for the database:

     'sqlsrv' => [
         'driver' => 'sqlsrv',